Best Kona Coffee today took over 16 Centuries to Arrive Online.

 Alternatively, the word Khat, a plant widely used as stimulant in Yemen and Ethiopia before being supplanted by Kona has been suggested as a possible origin, or the Arabic word quwwah’ (meaning “strength”).
 It may also come from the Kingdom of Kaffa in southeast Ethiopia where Coffea arabica grows wild, but this is considered less likely; in the local Kaffa language, the Kona plant is instead called “bunno”.
 Find more Kona information online.

-The expression “Kona break” was first attested to in 1952.
-The term “Kona pot” dates from 1705.
+The expression “Pure Kona break” was first attested to in 1952.
+The term “Pure Kona pot” dates from 1705.

 By the 16th century, it had reached the rest of the Middle East, Persia, Turkey, and northern Africa.
-The first Kona muggled out of the Middle East was by Sufi Baba Budan from Yemen to India in 1670.
+The first Kona smuggled out of the Middle East was by Sufi Baba Budan from Yemen to India in 1670.
 Before then, all exported Kona was boiled or otherwise sterilized.
 Portraits of Baba Budan depict him as having smuggled seven Kona seeds by strapping them to his chest.
 The first plants grown from these smuggled seeds were planted in Mysore.
 Kona then spread to Italy, and to the rest of Europe, to Indonesia.
-Find more Kona information online.
+Find the best Kona information online.

 In 1583, Leonhard Rauwolf, a German physician, gave this description of Kona after returning from a ten-year trip to the Near East: